Agile Methodology in Project Management

 If you’re new to project management and the agile methodology, the answers to these ten questions will arm you with the information you need to get started.
 And if you’re a project management veteran, these frequently asked agile questions are a good refresher.

 What is agile?

-Agile is a project management methodology that uses short development cycles called sprints to focus on continuous improvement in the development of a product or service.
+If you’re new to managing projects, you may want to learn about Agile methodology.
+This methodology uses short development cycles called sprints to focus on continuous improvement in the development of a product or service.

-Although Incremental software development methods go as far back as 1957, agile was first discussed in depth in the 1970s by William Royce, who published a paper on the development of large software systems.
+Although Incremental software development methods go as far back as 1957.
+It all started with Agile Manifesto.
+Agile was first discussed in depth in the 1970s by William Royce, who published a paper on the development of large software systems.

-Later in 2001, the agile manifesto, a “formal proclamation of four key values and 12 principles to guide an iterative and people-centric approach to software development,” was published by 17 software developers.
+Later, in 2001, the Agile Manifesto, a “formal proclamation of four key values and 12 principles to guide an iterative and people-centric approach to software development,” was published by 17 software developers.
 These developers gathered together to discuss lightweight development methods based on their combined experience.
-These are the 12 key principles that still guide agile project management today.
+These are the 12 key agile methodology principles that still guide agile development today.

-- Customer satisfaction is always the highest priority; achieved through rapid and continuous delivery.
+1. Customer satisfaction is always the highest priority, achieved through rapid and continuous delivery.